 No matter what type of relationship you have with your parents or a beloved senior, there are some conversations that are easier to have than others.
-If you’re feeling anxious about discussing their future senior care plan, you’re not alone.
+If you’re unsure or anxious about how to talk to aging parents about their future care plan, you’re not alone.
 According to data from the Care.com 2021 Senior Care Outlook Survey, 53% of adult children anticipate that talking through senior care options with their loved ones will be difficult in contrast to 33% of seniors who responded also feeling that way.

 But Wendy Taylor, a senior care expert at CareBuilders at Home, says that by having smaller talks earlier on, you might be able to alleviate anxiety around a bigger, hairier, more all-encompassing conversation.